mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | "authentication" | `authentication_code` | Confirming that two clients have the same view of the group |
 {: title="Epoch-derived secrets" #epoch-derived-secrets}

+(In general, we use "secret" to refer to a value that is used derive further secret values, and "key" to refer to a value that is used with an algorithm such as HMAC or an AEAD algorithm.)

-The "external secret" is used to derive an HPKE key pair whose private key is held by the entire group:
+The `external_secret` is used to derive an HPKE key pair whose private key is held by the entire group:

 ~~~ pseudocode